michal-h21/sectionbreak/README.md

 `preskip`

 :  Amount of space printed before the section mark.
-It should be dimension unit supported by TeX.
+It should be a dimension unit supported by TeX.

 `postskip`